Hans Mueller Memorial Award & Lecture

 Source: MIT Museum

-This Award & Lecture was established at the 10th International Conference on Spectroscopic Ellipsometry (ICSE-10) by the North American Ellipsometry Association (NAEA) in collaboration with the Spectroscopic Ellipsometry Technical Group (SETG) of the American Vacuum Society (AVS).
+This Award & Lecture was established at the 10th International Conference on Spectroscopic Ellipsometry (ICSE-10) by the North American Ellipsometry Association (NAEA) in collaboration with the Spectroscopic Ellipsometry Technical Group of the American Vacuum Society (AVS).

 The Ellipsometry Association and AVS Technical Group are seeking support to permanently fund this Award & Lecture for future ICSE meetings.